danchoi/vmail/README.markdown

 # vmail

 vmail is a Vim interface to Gmail.
-Here are some (outdated) screenshots:

 Why vmail?
 Because some people love using Vim 1000 times more than using a web browser or a GUI mail program.